hm-lang/core/proposals/README.md

 ```
 # TODO: some notation for switching to a child class when calling the parent class method.
-#       does this work, or is there a better way to do it?
+#       does this work, or is there a better way to do it? (see below in arrayIterator class)
+# TODO: there should be a way to determine if the parent class is `@only` and therefore
+#       cannot be switched to another class.  maybe just throw an error.
+# TODO: add an annotation, e.g., `@becomes(arrayIterator~t)` on the parent type here.
+#       that way we could compile-time check `@only` classes for modifications.
+#       e.g., `next(Iterator; iterator~t @becomes(arrayIterator~t), Array: Array~t): null`
+# TODO: a way to check if we're switching from `Array` to `Map` or something else
+#       do we throw an error, do we just start iterating on that thing?
+#       what happens if we come back to the original Array?  probably can just start from 0
+#       we shouldn't be expected to remember things if the user resets to another container.
 iterator~t;;next(Array: Array~t): null
     This = arrayIterator~t()
     return This;;next(Array)